sebampuero/dummy-discord-bot/README.md

 * Tic tac toe vs other gulld members or AI

 Future wishes:
-* Tests coverage to at least 80% (current: 0%)
+* Tests coverage to at least 80% (current: 30%)
+* Moderation capabilities

 Feel free to clone the project and test the bot locally or in a remote server.

 # Installation

 * First, clone the repo and install the requirements with `pip install -r requirements.txt`
 * You'll need a token to run the bot.
 Store the token under a file called `token.txt` in the root directory.
-The DB password will be stored under `password.txt`
+The DB password will be stored under `password.txt`.
+Since the bot uses Youtube-DL to download youtube videos, it needs a `cookies.txt` file.
+Not needed at the beginning, but it can run into `429 Error Too many requests` in the future.
 * Other services used require credentials.
 Spotify, soundclound and Twillio credentials are stored in `config/creds.json`.
 * If using Twillio for the Whatsapp API which is used for logging, a `phone_numbers.json` file will be needed under `config/phone_numbers.json`